Dyson201101010/DSJH805Class/README.md

                 'location-denied': 'Location access has been denied',
                 'location-unavailable': 'Location services are unavailable',
                 'location-timeout': 'Location request timed out',
-                'reset-success': 'Settings have been reset to default values' },
+                'reset-success': 'Settings have been reset to default values', 'current-page': 'Class Website'
+            },
             'ja': {
                 'settings': '設定',